DimasVeliz/ImagesFromYandex/README.md

-# Download Images From Yandex
+# Download Images From Yandex using Python
 These scripts here presented were a clone of the repository: https://github.com/bobokvsky/yandex-images-download.git

 I cloned and added another functionality so it can also search for similar pictures given one or more images as input.
 So go ahead and thank them as well!